Black panther

 A black panther is the melanistic colour variant of the leopard (Panthera pardus) and the jaguar (Panthera onca).
 Black panthers of both species have excess black pigments, but their typical rosettes are also present.
-They have been documented mostly in tropical forests, with black leopards in Kenya, India, Sri Lanka, Nepal, Thailand, Peninsular Malaysia and Java, and black jaguars of the Americas in Mexico, Panama, Costa Rica, Brazil and Paraguay.
+They have been documented mostly in tropical forests, with black leopards in Africa and Asia, and black jaguars in Central and South America.
 Melanism is caused by a recessive allele in the leopard, and by a dominant allele in the jaguar.

 Leopard

 In 1788, Jean-Claude Delamétherie described a black leopard that was kept in the Tower of London and had been brought from Bengal.
 In 1794, Friedrich Albrecht Anton Meyer proposed the scientific name Felis fusca for this cat, the Indian leopard (P. p. fusca).

 In 1809, Georges Cuvier described a black leopard kept in the Ménagerie du Jardin des plantes that had been brought from Java.
 Cuvier proposed the name Felis melas, the Javan leopard (P. p. melas).
 By the late 19th century, the occurrence of black and spotted leopard cubs in the same litter had been repeatedly recorded in India.
 Black leopards were thought to be more common in Travancore and in the hills of southern India than in other parts of the country.
 Black leopards were also frequently encountered in southern Myanmar.

 By 1929, the Natural History Museum, London had skins of black leopards collected in South Africa, Nepal, Assam and Kanara in India.
 Black leopards were thought to be common on the Malay Peninsula and on Java.

 A black African leopard (P. p. pardus) was sighted in the alpine zone of Mount Kenya in the winter of 1989–1990.

-In Kenya's Laikipia County, a black leopard was photographed by a camera trap in 2007; in 2018, a female subadult black leopard was repeatedly recorded together with a spotted leopard about 50 km farther east in tropical and subtropical grasslands, savannas, and shrublands.
+In Kenya's Laikipia County, a black leopard was photographed by a camera trap in 2007; in 2018, a female subadult black leopard was repeatedly recorded together with a spotted leopard about 50 km farther east in a grassland.

 In India's Western Ghats, black leopards were sighted and photographed in 2010 and 2012 in the Kas Plateau Reserved Forest, and in Bhadra Wildlife Sanctuary in 2012.
 In 2015, a dead black leopard was found on a highway near Satara in Maharashtra.

 In May 2012, a black leopard was photographed at an elevation of 4300 m in Nepal's Kanchenjunga Conservation Area.

 At least one black leopard was photographed in mixed deciduous forest in Thailand's Kaeng Krachan National Park during a one-year-long camera trapping survey from 2003 to 2004.
 In 2009, black leopards were photographed more often than spotted leopards in Kui Buri National Park.